pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 With CSS, this solution started as (client-side) JS only and span soup; we have had that since 2004 (via [jsmath](https://www.math.union.edu/~dpvc/jsMath/), MathJax's precursor).

 With SVG, we've had this since 2011.
-MathJax v2, at first client-side but quickly also server-side (via phantomjs and later via mathjax-node).
+MathJax v2, at first client-side but quickly also server-side (via phantomjs and later via nodejs).
 [To some degree, various tools could produce SVG from, e.g., TeX, even earlier that but they didn't generally care about the web as a use case, e.g., they wouldn't give you good vertical alignment to meet a baseline.]

-It has been possible to realize print equation layout with just CSS(e.g., server-side generated span soup and CSS) since IE8 - IE8 damnit, released in 2009 - and with just SVG since IE9 (2011).
-[To be fair, MathJax was not the first to realize such an output, KaTeX was, but one of my favorite successes while at MathJax was to prod Davide long enough about a "fast Preview without JS" that he built the "CommonHTML" output for v2.7 which added this.
+It has been possible to realize print equation layout with just CSS (e.g., server-side generated span soup and CSS) since IE8 - IE8 dammit, released in 2009 - and with just SVG since IE9 (2011).
+[To be fair, MathJax was not the first to realize such a CSS approach, KaTeX was, but one of my favorite successes while at MathJax was to prod Davide long enough about a "fast Preview without JS" that he built the "CommonHTML" output for v2.7 which added this.
 I'm also still fond of the previewHTML output which preceded it and traded beauty for CSS simplicity.]

 Visual print equation layout has been solved thrice over with a myriad of smaller and larger tools doing it in varying ways, balancing code simplicity with quality of layout. (mathquill, jqmath, math-ml etc)

 [Aside.
-This is why a certain blog post from a few years ago about"alternate timelines" was so very much off base - CSS driven print equation layout was first, SVG a close second, not some XML dialect nobody was using for anything but print production.
-In the similar situations the same people would (indeed did famously) argue that a working solutions should be considered the prime candidates to move standardization forward, not some contrived academic proposal.
+This is why a certain blog post from a few years ago about "alternate timelines" was so very much off base - CSS driven print equation layout was first, SVG a close second, not some XML dialect nobody was using for anything but print production.
+(And no, IE plugins do not count in my book.)
+In the similar situations the same people would (indeed did famously) argue that working solutions should be considered the prime candidates to move standardization forward, not some contrived academic proposal.
 But I digress.]

 So print equation layout solutions for the web have existed for a long time.

 Are they perfect?
 No.

 Are they still getting better?
-Hell yes - all the time.
+Emphatically yes - all the time.
 The ever evolving CSS continues to make things easier (grids, container queries, variable fonts, layers!).
 SVG is just rock solid (for these purposes; and it improves, too).

 The most significant CSS challenge at this point are stretchy character constructions - not a massive problem and one that could (and should) be solved independently of any "mathematical" considerations since stretchy constructions are frequently used in other design scenarios (e.g., stretchy braces around lists are pretty common design patterns).